 - (1) Early Childhood Education - (a) Approved programs for early childhood education lead to licensure and endorsement in Early Childhood Education pre-K-3. - (b) Program components - 1.
 Candidates in early childhood education shall complete a major in childhood development, or other education related content area that includes coursework in the arts and sciences disciplines.
+Examples include:

-Examples include: - (i) An interdisciplinary major that includes English, mathematics, science and social studies. - (ii) An interdisciplinary major in human development and learning which draws upon fields such as psychology, sociology, cultural anthropology, biology or child development. - (iii) A major in a single discipline such as child development and family studies, human growth and development, or developmental psychology. - 2.
+- (i) An interdisciplinary major that includes English, mathematics, science and social studies. - (ii) An interdisciplinary major in human development and learning which draws upon fields such as psychology, sociology, cultural anthropology, biology or child development. - (iii) A major in a single discipline such as child development and family studies, human growth and development, or developmental psychology. - 2.
 EPPs shall provide candidates with clinical practice in both birth through age four (4) and kindergarten through grade three (K-3) to the extent possible.
 Candidates who do not have a clinical practice in birth through age four (4) must have a kindergarten clinical experience. - 3.
-EPPs may develop dual endorsement programs in Early Childhood Education pre-K-3 and Special Education Early Childhood Education pre-K-3. - 4.
 EPPs shall include clinical experiences where candidates are mentored by qualified literacy educator and that provide candidates with literacy teaching experiences with whole class, small group, one-to-one instruction, and community and family-based programs. - (c) Specialty Area Standards - 1.
-Educator preparation programs in Early Development and Learning Education shall be aligned to the National Association for the Education of Young Children (NEAYC) Program Standards.

-- (2) Early Development and Learning Education - (a) Approved programs for early development and learning education lead to licensure and endorsement in Early Development and Learning pre-K-K. - (b) Program components - 1.
-Candidates in early development and learning shall have an interdisciplinary major in special education, child development, or other education related content area. - 2.
+Educator preparation programs in Early Development and Learning Education shall be aligned to the National Association for the Education of Young Children (NAEYC) Program Standards. - (2) Early Development and Learning Education - (a) Approved programs for early development and learning education lead to licensure and endorsement in Early Development and Learning pre-K-K. - (b) Program components - 1.
+Candidates in early development and learning shall have an interdisciplinary major in special education, child development, or other education related content are(a) - 2.
 Field experiences shall involve a variety of settings including home-based, clinical or center-based, and public school-based settings.
 At least one (1) of the settings must be in an inclusive environment. - 3.
-Candidates shall complete clinical practice in infant/toddler, pre-kindergarten, or kindergarten placements. - 4.
-EPPs shall include clinical experiences where candidates are mentored by qualified literacy educator and that provide candidates with literacy teaching experiences with whole class, small group, one-to-one instruction, and community and family-based programs. - (c) Specialty Area Standards - 1.
-Educator preparation programs in Early Development and Learning Education shall be aligned to the National Association for the Education of Young Children (NEAYC) Program Standards and the Council for Exceptional Children (CEC) Initial Preparation Standards.
+Candidates shall complete clinical practice in infant/toddler, prekindergarten, or kindergarten placements. - 4.
+EPPs shall include clinical experiences where candidates are mentored by qualified literacy educator and that provide candidates with literacy teaching experiences with whole class, small group, one-to-one instruction, and community and family-based programs. - (c) Specialty Area Standards